 - Another major part of the new Google Page experience is the intrusive interstitials.
 These are vital for accessibility and overall UX, and they seem to be prioritized in this gradual rollout.
 Google singled them out as problematic a couple of years ago, and now they are acting on it, making them an important ranking factor.
 If you are unsure of any of your website’s components, you can run the related report.

 - On the reporting side of things, Google is introducing the Page experience report in the Search Console.
 That will help you identify any potential issues, make improvements, and stay on top of challenges around Core Web Vitals.
 Additionally, they’ve added the Search Performance Report, allowing you to see how your traffic changes over time, understand mobile traffic and queries and single out the top and worst performing pages in terms of CTR (click-through rate).

 - What’s next?

 Keep in mind that these are just the first of multiple changes and updates related to the Page Experience.
 We expect the main Core Web Vitals to be introduced gradually in July and August.
 LCP, FID, and CLS are what will determine your overall score once the update is over, so keep an eye out for updates in this article and our Social Media accounts, where we will let you know as soon as things move forward.

 - The Core Web Vitals and the Page Experience update started rolling out on June 15 and will gradually move forward until August 2021.

-- The first updates are already confirmed, and included changes in AMP, UX factors (speed, security, mobile) and are already actively added to the verified updates.
+- The first updates are already confirmed, and include changes in AMP and UX factors (speed, security, mobile).
+They’ve already been added to the verified updates.